Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Smart Leftover Planning

 Thanksgiving leftovers are safely stored in a refrigerator for up to four days, or can be frozen indefinitely but maintain best quality for two to six months.
-Plan portions with leftover safety in mind:
+Plan portions with leftover safety in mind, following storage principles from our comprehensive storage guide:

 • Divide large dishes into smaller containers for faster cooling